-Does the application have a work plan with activities that are feasible to address the evaluation needs of the state newborn screening program?
+- Does the application have a work plan with activities that are feasible to address the evaluation needs of the state newborn screening program? - For applicants that were previously funded under HRSA-18-125: Does the application describe how the project will build on (and not duplicate) activities funded under HRSA-18-125?